roeegh/Mise/README.md

 ## Disclaimer

-All of my customizations are exported from my iPhone 13 Pro Max.
+All of my customizations are exported from my iPhone 13 Pro Max running iOS 16.0.
 I cannot guarantee that all customization will work on your device.
 Some customizations are iOS-specific, please apply the appropriate ones.

 ## Prerequisites

 1. Install Filza or Santander
 2. Install Cowabunga or FileSwitcherPro
-3. Create a folder named `roeegh` in the `/var/mobile/Documents/` directory
+3. Create a folder named `roeegh` in the `/var/mobile/Documents` directory

 ## How to use